phaustin/quantecon-example/book/docs/python_essentials.md

 -   The built-in function `open()` creates a file object for writing to.
 -   Both `write()` and `close()` are methods of file objects.

-Where is this file that we\'ve created?
+Where is this file that we've created?

 Recall that Python maintains a concept of the present working directory (pwd) that can be located from with Jupyter or IPython via